11 Weird (but Totally Legal) Ways to Make Extra Money in Canada

 Enjoy finding the best route around town?
 Why not try to get paid for it?

-As a driver partner with Uber, you create your own schedule and work as much or as little as you want.
+As a driver partner with Uber, you create your own schedule and drive as much or as little as you want.

 If you want to give it a try, here are a few things to keep in mind: You must be at least 21 years old, have at least one year of licensed driving experience (three years if you are under 23 years old), have a valid driver’s license and pass a background check.